wyldphyre/Slayer/README.md

 ### TODO:
+* Store default configuration as a resource and automatically install to the users application data folder
+* Update ReadMe on how to get started once the new configuration location code is in place
+* Add Jump Menu options to edit/locate the configuration file
-* Cover setup and use of the configuration file
+* Document use of the configuration file
-* Cover command line switches
+* Document command line switches